Spay Abortion: Why would a rescue choose to terminate a pet pregnancy?

 Giving birth or caring for young babies in a shelter environment can lead to longterm health and behavior consequences for both mom and babies.

-Even the best shelter is not equipped to care for newborns and nursing moms.
-Young families are at high risk of contracting deadly viruses and diseases like Parvo and Distemper, which are brought into the shelter by other young animals or adults who are carriers, but not showing symptoms.
-Even viruses and diseases that are typically considered "mild," like Upper Respiratory Infections, can be deadly for young families.
+Giving birth in a shelter environment poses immediate health risks from communicable diseases to both mother and offspring.
+(6, 7) Young families are at high risk of contracting deadly viruses and diseases like Parvo and Distemper, which are brought into the shelter by other young animals or adults who are carriers, but not showing symptoms.
+Even viruses and diseases that are typically considered mild, like Upper Respiratory Infections, can be deadly for young families.
 Young families must be housed away from other animals in an area that is less likely to be infected and is safe for mom and babies to move around - something that most shelters are unable to do.

-A mother dog or cat who gives birth in the shelter may be more likely to not properly care for or reject her offspring.
+A mother dog or cat who gives birth in the shelter may be less likely to properly care for and more likely to reject her offspring.
 In some cases, a mother dog or cat may even kill her offspring due to stress or a perceived lack of resources.
-There is evidence to suggest that a mother who experiences extreme stress during pregnancy may produce offspring who are more likely to develop anxiety in adulthood.
+There is also evidence to suggest that a mother who experiences extreme stress during pregnancy may produce offspring who are more likely to develop anxiety in adulthood.
 This can lead to offspring displaying undesirable and even dangerous behaviors in adulthood - which can lead to them ending up back in a shelter.
 (3)

 Private rescues cannot keep up with demand